BookOps-CAT/bookops-worldcat/docs/advanced.md

     agent="my_app/1.0.0"
 )
 ```
-#### Token Refresh and Request Retries
+#### Automatic Token Refresh
 All requests made within a `MetadataSession` have a built-in access token auto-refresh feature.
 While a session is open, the current token will be checked for expiration before sending a request.
 If the token has expired, a new token will be obtained and the `MetadataSession` will continue to send requests.

+#### Retry Failed Requests
-It is possible to configure a `MetadataSession` to automatically retry failed requests.
+Users can configure a `MetadataSession` to automatically retry failed requests.
 This functionality is customizable with the `totalRetries`, `backoffFactor`, `statusForcelist`, and `allowedMethods` arguments.

 !!! note
-    It is recommended that users only allow for automatic retries on timeouts or other server errors and keep their automatic retries as low as possible.
+    It is recommended that users only allow for automatic retries on timeouts or other server errors.
+Users should also =keep their automatic retries as low as possible in order to not overburden the web service.
 Users should not set up automatic retries for authentication or request errors.

 ```python title="MetadataSession with Retries"
 with MetadataSession(